'Every Vape is a Hit to Your Health' Anti-Vaping Campaign

 - Vapes can explode and cause severe burns, usually around the face, hands, thighs and genitals.

-- Vapes can cause nicotine poisoning.
+- Vapes can cause severe nicotine poisoning.
 Symptoms include vomiting, nausea and diarrhoea.

 - Formaldehyde found in disinfectant and is known to cause cancer.